 Emit zero emissions in their life-cycle.
-The range of electric only vehicles is typically around 100 miles but this can be higher depending on the vehicle model and manufacturer.
-Electric vehicles require less maintenance than hybrid or conventivehicles as: a) they require little or no regular maintenance of their battery, motor or associated electronics. b) there are fewer fluids to change and less moving parts. c) the regenerative braking system also means there is less wear and tear on the brakes.
-Fuel ( Cell Vehicles : Typically have a range of up to 300 miles depending on the model.
-Can be re-fuelled within a few minutes.
-Emit no emis Emit no emissions during their life-cycle.
+The range of electric only vehicles is typically around 100 miles but this cabe higher depending on the vehicle model and manufacturer.
+Electric vehicles require less maintenance than hybrid or conventi vehicles as: a) they require little or no regular maintenance of their battery, motor or associated electronics. b) there are fewer fluids to change and less moving parts. c) the regenerative braking system also means there is less wear and tear on the brakes.
+Fuel (Cell Vehicles : Typically have a range of up to 300 miles depending on the model.
+Can be re-fuelled within a few minutes. □ Emit no emissions during their life-cycle.